Master449/hugorestech/content/TV/ResTech Helpdesk - Cable TV Support.html.md

 ​​​​Initial calls from the residence halls and the Northern View Community for cable TV support will come to the Service Desk.

-\*\***There is only 1 active cable jack per room so if they want 2 TVs, they have to purchase a splitter**
+**There is only 1 active cable jack per room so if they want 2 TVs, they have to purchase a splitter**
-\*\*\*Neptune rooms may have two coax connections.
+Neptune rooms may have two coax connections.
 One old and one newer one.
 The old ones don't work.
 The newer style jacks are the ones that are found in the white conduit/raceway.
-​
-**Troubleshooting an individual problem:**

-I)      Check for correct connections, lose or damaged cables, and power on.
+## Check for correct connections, lose or damaged cables, and power on.
 What equipment is connected?

 1. TV only
 1. Power cable plugged into wall outlet and connected to TV?